slowernews/wisdom-tldr/chapters/1-1_self_foundation.md

 Blessed are the restless.

 Without commitment, you’ll never start.
 Without consistency, you’ll never finish.
-You don’t need 100 self-help books, all you need is agency and self-discipline.
+You don’t need one hundred self-help books, all you need is action and discipline.

 > *"The seed of all evil is laziness." (...)
 "The longer the tongue, the shorter the hands."